-We have a strong portfolio comprised of 11 patents in the United States and eight international patents, as well as several pending U.S. and foreign patent applications.
+We have a strong portfolio comprised of 12 patents in the United States and eight international patents, as well as several pending U.S. and foreign patent applications.
 Our patent portfolio is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
 Our software and technology solutions also have additional applications in operating systems and network security.
 We have included a list of our U.S. patents below.
 Each patent below is publicly accessible on the Internet website of the U.S. Patent and Trademark Office at www.uspto.gov.
 The various terms of our issued U.S. and foreign patents will expire during the period from 2019 to 2024.

-U.S. Patent Number Title of Patent 6,502,135 Agile network protocol for secure communications with assured system availability 6,618,761 Agile network protocol for secure communications with assured system availability 6,826,616 Method for establishing secure communication link between computers of virtual private network 6,834,310 Preventing packet flooding of a computer on a computer network 6,839,759 Method for establishing secure communication link between computers of virtual private network without user entering any cryptographic information 6,907,473 Agile network protocol for secure communications with assured system availability 7,010,604 Agile network protocol for secure communications with assured system availability 7,133,930 Agile network protocol for secure communications with assured system availability 7,188,180 Method for establishing secure communication link between computers of virtual private network 7,209,479 Third party VPN certification 7,418,504 Agile network protocol for secure communications using secure domain names
+U.S. Patent Number Link to Patent Title of Patent 6,502,135 Agile network protocol for secure communications with assured system availability 6,618,761 Agile network protocol for secure communications with assured system availability 6,826,616 Method for establishing secure communication link between computers of virtual private network 6,834,310 Preventing packet flooding of a computer on a computer network 6,839,759 Method for establishing secure communication link between computers of virtual private network without user entering any cryptographic information 6,907,473 Agile network protocol for secure communications with assured system availability 7,010,604 Agile network protocol for secure communications with assured system availability 7,133,930 Agile network protocol for secure communications with assured system availability 7,188,180 Method for establishing secure communication link between computers of virtual private network 7,209,479 Third party VPN certification 7,418,504 Agile network protocol for secure communications using secure domain names 7,490,151 Establishment of a secure communication link based on a domain name service (DNS) request

-Notwithstanding anything to the contrary set forth in any of the Company's filings under the Securities Act of 1933 or the Securities Exchange Act of 1934 that might incorporate future filings, including this registration statement, of which this prospectus forms a part, in whole or in part, the information set forth on the United States Patent and Trademark Office, or the USPTO Website, shall not be deemed to be a part of or incorporated by reference into any such filings.
-The Company does not warrant the accuracy or completeness of the USPTO Website, or the USPTO Website, or the USPTO Website.
+Notwithstanding anything to the contrary set forth in any of the Company's filings under the Securities Act of 1933 or the Securities Exchange Act of 1934 that might incorporate future filings, the information set forth on the United States Patent and Trademark Office, or the USPTO Website, shall not be deemed to be a part of or incorporated by reference into any such filings.
+The Company does not warrant the accuracy or completeness, or adequacy of the USPTO Website, and expressly disclaims liability for errors or omissions on such website.